paypal/Illuminator/docs/AppMap.md

     * Segmentation faults
     * Unexpected instances of the app going into the background

-With the exception of fatal errors (since they *always* indicate a problem), the AppMap is the repository of what constitutes the "right screen", "right element(s)", and "right interaction(s)" in your app.
-Essentially, it names all the actions that your app can perform and the screens (roughly, the states) in which those actions are valid.
-These actions can be parameterized (e.g. for entering variable strings, waiting a variable length of time, defining expected values, etc).
+**The AppMap is the repository of what constitutes the "right screen", "right element(s)", and "right interaction(s)" in your app** (not including fatal errors, since they *always* indicate a problem).
+Essentially, the AppMap names all the actions that your app can perform, and the screens (corresponding roughly to the states) in which those actions are valid.

 Building your apps in the AppMap